HappyButter-WFiIS/graphs-and-their-uses/lab06/readme_lab06.md

         Option allows to find minimal Hamiltonian cycle (approximated) using Algorithm of Simulated Annealing, with given parameters (integers): initial temperature and paramter of maximal iterations.
+        Algorithm repeats itself given number of times.
+In every repeat temperature falls from initial temperature to zero and then is increased to 80% of initial temperature.
+Then falls to zero again, increase to 60% of initial temperature and so on, to achieve the effect of "waterfalls".
+Maximal iterations is the number of path swapping attempts for each temperature.
+        Resulted value is the best globally found solution in all iterations.
+        Computing can take some time when this three parameters are too high, so recommended values are:
+        Repeats: 1-30
+        Initial temperature: 30-500
+        Maximal iterations: 50-1000

         Answer is given as:
           - sequence of nodes
           - length of path
           - plot of graph with result path
+          - number of repeats
           - starting temperature
           - number of iterations

    [3] Combine two algorithms

         Option allows to use simultaneously two algorithms described above.
-        The path is found by Closest Neighbour Algorithm and then this path is used as inital path for Simulated Annealing Algorithm.
+        The path is firstly found by Closest Neighbour Algorithm and then this path is used as inital path for Simulated Annealing Algorithm.

         Answer is given as:
           - sequence of nodes
           - length of path
           - plot of graph with result path
+          - number of repeats
           - starting temperature
           - number of iterations
           - message if initial path was given as parameter